• Home

 In Remember, neuroscientist Lisa Genova argues that forgetting is an essential part of being human.

-Posted by Laura Joy Lloyd In: Laura's Library, Non-Fiction on May 19, 2021 Tags: Book Review, Business, Leadership, Nature, Self Help
+Posted by Laura Joy Lloyd In: Non-Fiction, Laura's Library Tags: Leadership, Nature, Self Help, Business, Book Review

 Have you ever found yourself annoyed or discouraged by not being able to remember something?